-- Turn on the Values layer in the Layers Treeview.
-In the Values Properties dialog set the Entity to Displacement and the Component to DX - On the Values Display tab check Show values of Selection, check the Deform option, set a font Angle of 45°, click the choose font button and select a font size of 16, click the OK button to return to the Properties dialog and click the OK button again to return to the model. - Select the top-most node of the deformed mesh to display the maximum deflection.
-A maximum deflection of 100mm is seen to occur.

-• Save the model file.

-• In the Layers Treeview turn-off the display of the Diagrams, Values and Deformed mesh layers.
+- Now turn on the Values layer in the Layers Treeview.
+In the Values Properties dialog set the Entity to Displacement and the Component to DX - On the Values Display tab check Show values of Selection, check the Deform option, set a font Angle of 45 (degrees), click the OK button to return to the Properties dialog and click the OK button again to return to the model. - Select the top-most node of the deformed mesh to display the maximum deflection.
+A maximum deflection of 100mm is seen to occur. - Save the model file. - In the Layers Treeview turn-off the display of the Diagrams, Values and Deformed mesh layers.